ZiadRamzy/duplicate-file-finder/README.md

 ## Features Implemented

-- **Potential Duplicate Detection**: The script compares file sizes to identify potential duplicates.
-If two or more files have the same size, they are reported as potential duplicates.
+- **MD5 Hashing for Duplicate Detection**: The script calculates the MD5 hash of each file.
+Files with the same MD5 hash are reported as probable duplicates.
 - **Command-Line Usage**: The script can be run from the command line and accepts a directory path as an argument.
 - **Error Handling**: If an invalid directory is provided, the script returns an error message.